-- 1. Database Management (DB): New data structures (types) and alternatives to RDBMS: storage of data and with the post- and non-relational aspects, including technologies such as NoSQL and cloud data stores. - 2.
-Data Warehousing and Data Analytics (DW): methods and tools for data aggregation and data analytics such as the ones involved in business intelligence. - 3.
-Data Integration (DI): methods and tools for data integration, data cleansing and data synthesizing (e.g. for training and testing) are explained. - 4.
-Information Retrieval (IR): methods and tools for finding information in full text using databases and (enterprise) search engines, including crawling.
+- 1. Database Management (DB): New data structures (types) and alternatives to RDBMS.
+Storing data with post- and non-relational aspects, including NoSQL technologies (especially graph databases), and a selection of advanced topics such as cloud or vector databases. - 2.
+Data Warehousing and Data Analytics (DW): Methods and tools for data aggregation and data analytics such as the ones involved in business intelligence. - 3.
+Data Integration (DI): Methods and tools for data integration, data cleansing and data synthesizing (e.g. for training and testing) are explained. - 4.
+Information Retrieval (IR): Methods and tools for finding information in full text using databases and (enterprise) search engines, including crawling.